*Updated November 2021

 This particular Movo model compacts reliable audio capture into something that can work with a DSLR camera or even an iPhone.
 You also get a shock mount, two windscreens, and 3.5mm adapters to work with whatever device you film with.

 The VXR10-PRO is a supercardioid mic and supports headphone monitoring.
 The $50 price tag is kind of unbelievable, but this mic isn’t quite as high-quality as the more dedicated studio-style microphones above.
+It won't dethrone the other picks here as the best microphones around, but it's a solid YouTube mic.

 See if the cheaper price is worth the sacrifice in quality with this review from TDCatTech: